Inside: What foods have prebiotics? And how do they fit as part of healthy eating habits?

 Let’s focus now on the practical take-home steps following that update.
 What food choices are doable ways to nurture gut bacteria that promote good health?

 Prebiotics seem to protect health through direct effects on the gut microbes they support and through substances those gut microbes produce from the prebiotic.
-By definition, a prebiotic is a substance supports specific gut microorganisms that provide a health benefit.
+By definition, a prebiotic is a substance that supports specific gut microorganisms that provide a health benefit.

 Here’s a brief summary of the very complex science, showing some of the challenges in translating laboratory studies to practical tips for healthy eating.
 The most well-supported choices come from controlled studies, which show prebiotic benefits from two particular carbohydrates: inulin-type fructans and the galacto-oligosaccharides (GOS), although many others are under investigation.